 How to Start a Homestead

 two goats grazing in a pasture near an electric fence

-You will need to decide what it means to you based on how much land you have to work with and how much time you’re willing to put into it.
+You will need to decide what it means to you based on how much land you have to work and the time you have available to give.

+How to Start a Homestead